andrewcunnin/twitter_scraper/README.md

 # twitter_scraper
-A basic scraper app for Twitter
+A basic scraper app for Twitter, which will ultimately become the basis for something that writes tweets for me based on my other tweets and comedy that I've written.

 ## TO-DO
-- push tweet corpus to json file
 - run basic analytics on corpi
 - add tweet generation